sufftea/hyper_router/README.md

 ### NamedRoute

-The most common type of route.
-Use it for simple navigation between screens that doesn't require passing data.
+Use for simple navigation between screens that doesn't require passing data.

 1. Declare the route name:
 ```dart